guangyaodou/Time_Majority_Voting/README.md

 Side Note: There are 369 subjects in total.
 Run time varies based on the number of subjects you are going to run.

 ## Time Majority Voting Algorithm for BCI Competition
-The first step is to download the dataset from this [google drive](https://drive.google.com/drive/u/0/folders/1H-JAAqDg-2NwOyvTm4l1OuRgp6X0zOpB); the folder is called BCI-Data.
+1. ** ABDEL PUT THE PREPROCESSING INSTRUCTIONS HERE **

+2. Then, create a folder called "BCI-Data" and move the 18 train and test .csv files mentioned above into this folder.
 You should put this folder in the same directory as your TMV_BCI_Competition.py file.
-Then, you should create a new folder called "output" and in this folder create another empty folder named "BCI-Data".
+Then, you should create a new folder called "output" in the same directory, and inside this "output" folder, create another empty folder named "BCI-Data".

-Run [TMV_BCI_Competition.py](TMV_BCI_Competition.py) to execute the TMV algorithm on the BCI competition dataset.
-You can decide to run which subjects by adjusting the variable "total_subjects" and the starting position of the for loop on line 94.
-Currently, it runs subjects 1 to 5.
-You can uncomment and comment out the corresponding names and classifiers in the second block to determine what classifiers you want to run.
+3. Run [TMV_BCI_Competition.py](TMV_BCI_Competition.py) to execute the TMV algorithm on the BCI competition dataset.
+You can decide to run which subjects by adjusting the variable "total_subjects" on line 85 and the starting position of the for loop on line 94.
+Currently, the code runs subjects 1 to 9.
+You can uncomment and comment out the corresponding names and classifiers in the two lists in lines 26 to 51 to determine what classifiers you want to run.
+Currently, the code runs LDA, Nearest Neighbors, Random Forest, Linear SVM, and Decision Tree, and then performs TMV on the two best algorithms.

-If you want to change the name of your dataset folder, you should change the variable "data_source" (line 23) to the new name.
-Also, you need to change the name of the folder you created inside the output folder, where the results will be stored, to the new name.
+4. If you want to change the name of your dataset folder, you should change the variable "data_source" (line 23) to the new name.
+What's more, note that you also need to change the name of the folder you created inside the output folder, where the results will be stored, to the new name.

-The [output/BCI-Data](output/BCI-Data/) contains example results for all nine subjects' training datasets.
+5. The [output/BCI-Data](output/BCI-Data/) contains example results for all nine subjects' training datasets.

 ## Time Majority Voting Algorithm for TCR and RWT dataset